pbpranavk/practice_nn/README.md

 - Matplotlib Foundations
 - Tensorflow Fundamentals

-All the below notebooks are forked and the sources are listed in the notebooks.
-I'm not a fan of writting a lot of documentation, I just like looking at code, so I haven't written much of it in this repo.
-However, if you want to read more about what the code does please look at the linked articles/notebooks.
+Neural Networks:
+I went through a lot of resources to train one neural network for each of the below problems.
+Resources are present in each notebook which have the writeup and documentation for the code.
+These notebooks are just trimmed down versions of them so that I can just look at the code.

-- All types Regression using Scikit as Neural nets dont perform very well with less data
+- Many types Regression using Scikit (As Neural nets dont perform very well with less data used these instead)

 - Classification on Heart Disease data using Keras